saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-2/README.md

 ---

-## 1. Timing Library
+## 1. Timing Libraries

-A timing library provides the information required by the synthesis tool to select appropriate standard cells for a design.
+A timing library contains the electrical and timing information that helps the synthesis tool choose suitable standard cells for an RTL design.

 For each standard cell, the library contains information such as: